segmentio/segment-docs/src/connections/functions/source-functions/index.md

 ##### `fetch()`

 The `fetch()` method starts the process of fetching a resource from the network, returning a promise which is fulfilled once the response is available.
-[See docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
+Learn more in the [docs](https://www.npmjs.com/package/node-fetch).

 ##### `Request`